What States Are Banning E-Bikes? 2026 Reality Check

 States that restrict or do not recognise Class 3

 Seven jurisdictions do not recognise Class 3 (28 mph pedal-assist) as a legal e-bike category.
 In each case, Class 1 and Class 2 remain fully street-legal — only the fastest tier is affected.
+(Hawaii was an eighth until 15 July 2026, when Act 259 adopted the three-class framework and made Class 3 street-legal there.)

 - Washington DC — DC Code §50-2201.02(11A) defines "motorized bicycle" by a 20 mph motor-only cap.
 Class 3 exceeds it and is treated as a motor-driven cycle under 18 DCMR §1201 (statutory hook for license and registration, though DC DMV has not published Class 3 guidance).